 Abstract

 This study examines the evolution and implementation of forest acts and policies during colonial rule in India, highlighting their impact on the environment, indigenous communities, and colonial resource management.
 The British colonial administration systematically sought to control India's vast forest resources to serve its economic and strategic interests.
 Central to this was the enactment of key legislations such as the Indian Forest Act of 1865, 1878, and 1927, which marked a shift from traditional community-based forest management to centralized governance.
-The study also sheds light on how the categorization of forests into reserved, protected, and village forests marginalized local communities, restricting their access to forest resources essential for their livelihoods.
+The study also sheds light on how categorizing forests into reserved, protected, and village forests marginalized local communities, restricting their access to forest resources essential for their livelihoods.
 The study concludes that colonial forest policies were less about conservation and more about exploitation, setting a precedent for contemporary forest governance challenges in India.
 It also emphasizes the need for revisiting and addressing historical injustices while formulating policies that balance conservation with community rights.
 This research contributes to the broader discourse on environmental history, colonial governance, and its enduring legacies in post-colonial states.
-By utilizing archival records, policy documents, and historical accounts, the research provides a comprehensive understanding of how colonial forest acts reshaped India’s ecological and social landscape.
+'The research provides a comprehensive understanding of how colonial forest acts reshaped India’' 's India's ecological and social landscape by utilizing archival records, policy documents, and historical accounts.

 Keywords